We’re following the call to plant a church.

 After sensing the call to church planting, but realising the need for more training, they moved to Columbia, SC.
 Greg took on the Church Planting Resident role at Riverside Community Church and Christina was the Library Media Specialist at local middle school.

-They now live in Manchester, England with their son, Colin, and are developing a team to plant a new church in Manchester.
+They now live in Manchester, England with their son, Colin, and are planting Redeemer, a new church in Chorlton, Manchester.

 We need your help!
 It takes community to build a community.
 Not everyone will have the calling, gifts or opportunity to plant a church, but everyone can be involved in the process.
 You can also read more about where the money goes.